-Assessment of Significant Increase in Credit Risk ("SICR")
+Assessment of Significant Increase in Credit Risk ('SICR')

-The assessment of a significant increase in credit risk is done on a relative basis.
+The assessment of SICR is done on a relative basis.
 To assess whether the credit risk on a financial asset has increased significantly since origination, the Group compares the risk of default occurring over the expected life of the financial asset at the reporting date to the corresponding risk of default at origination, using key risk indicators that are used in the Group's existing risk management processes.

-The Group's assessment of significant increases in credit risk is being performed at least quarterly for each individual exposure based on three factors.
+The Group's assessment of significant increases in credit risk is performed at least quarterly for each individual exposure based on three factors.
 If any of the following factors indicates that a significant increase in credit risk has occurred, the instrument will be moved from Stage 1 to Stage 2: